 1. Where the approved final plat includes public dedication, the application will be scheduled for the next available City Council meeting.
-Upon certification by the City Manager that the application complies with all applicable requirements of the Development Code, no changes to the application are permitted prior to the City Council meeting.
+Upon certification by the Zoning Administrator that the application complies with all applicable requirements of the Development Code, no changes to the

-- 2. The City Council must accept or decline any dedication of land or public improvements. - 3.
+- application are permitted prior to the City Council meeting. - 2.
+The City Council must accept or decline any dedication of land or public improvements. - 3.
 Decisions of the City Council are final.
 Any party not satisfied with a decision of the City Council may pursue appeals to Chatham County Superior Court within 30 calendar days of the decision. - G. Recording.
-Once approved by the City Manager, or the City Council in the case of a final plat with dedications, the applicant will record the final plat in the records of the Clerk of the Chatham County Superior Court and file a copy with the Community Development Department. - H. Standards of Approval.
+Once approved by the Zoning Administrator, or the City Council in the case of a final plat with dedications, the applicant will record the final plat in the records of the Clerk of the Chatham County Superior Court and file a copy with the Community Development Department. - H. Standards of Approval.
 When reviewing or approving a final plat, the City Manager shall consider: - 1.
 Substantial conformance with the approved preliminary plat; - 2.
 Recommendations from internal City Departments and external agencies; - 3.
 Compliance with the applicable requirements of the Zoning Ordinance; and - 4.
-Substantial conformance with the City's applicable adopted plans, policies, and the City of Port Wentworth Comprehensive Design Manual. - 5.
-Completion of all infrastructure and required improvements, unless a performance guarantee is posted to ensure the completion of required work. - I. Lot Sales.
+Substantial conformance with the City's applicable adopted plans, policies, and any official or adopted design manuals of the City of Port Wentworth. - 5.
+Completion of all infrastructure and required improvements. - I. Lot Sales.
 After the final plat of the subdivision has been recorded, then all lots shown on such subdivision may be made available for sale, and such subdivision shall be entitled to all privileges and services available to other subdivisions within the City.